mwangox/stookv/README.md

 | `grpc_server_key`       | `/stoo-kv/grpc/certs/server_key.pem`  | Path to the gRPC server key         |

-Storage providers specific configurations as in [provider.json](./conf/provider.json).
+Sample configurations for each of the supported storage providers are shown in [provider.json](./conf/provider.json).
+You may remove the configurations for provider(s) which you don't need in your setup.
 ###### Redis Configuration
 | Key                     | Example     | Description                           |
 |-------------------------|-------------|---------------------------------------|